FAQs

 The Consumer Product Goods (CPG) packaging collection programs, often called curbside residential collection program, have similar objectives to Interchange 360 in that they aim to provide the material back to their members for the creation of new products and packaging.
 Petroleum and automotive packaging often contaminates and adds costs the CPG recycling stream and makes it cost-prohibitive to collect and recycle in a co-mingled system.
 Globally, where there is an EPR requirement for Packaging, Petroleum and Automotive packaging is almost always collected separately as it is more efficient, more cost-effective and provides better environmental outcomes.

-What is LPMA powered by Interchange 360?
+What is Interchange 360?

-LPMA powered by Interchange 360 is a National EPR program built by industry, for industry.
+Interchange 360 is a National EPR program built by industry, for industry.
 It is a National 501(c) nonprofit organization that is transparent and accountable to its Members and Participants in providing compliance and Circular Economy solutions.

-LPMA powered by Interchange 360 members include petroleum and automotive product brand owners and Retailers.
+Interchange 360 members include petroleum and automotive product brand owners and Retailers.
 Our approach is flexible with a focus on providing solutions according to the specific state’s needs.

-Who is leading LPMA powered by Interchange 360?
+Who is leading Interchange 360?

-LPMA powered by Interchange 360 is Producer-controlled and is governed by the Board of Directors and supported by the CEO and Management team using a compliance execution model.
+Interchange 360 is Producer-controlled and is governed by the Board of Directors and supported by the CEO and Management team using a compliance execution model.

 - Cost efficiencies from sector-wide collaboration